Get all the latest data for Santiago de los Caballeros?

 What tenant profiles dominate rentals in Santiago de los Caballeros?

-The top tenant profiles in Santiago de los Caballeros are local professionals (singles/couples), families upgrading or downsizing, and students near campuses.
+The three largest tenant groups in Santiago de los Caballeros are local professionals and young couples, families, and students or medical workers connected to universities and clinics.

 Do tenants prefer furnished or unfurnished in Santiago de los Caballeros?